-Although you may decide to opt for one or two Organized Activities during your stay on the island, we’re here to tell you owe it to yourself to get out and about on your own as well.
+Exploring Cozumel on your own allows YOU to set the pace.
+Although you may decide to opt for one or two organized activities (see our article on Fun Cozumel Itineraries) during your stay on the island, we’re here to tell you owe it to yourself to get out and about on your own as well.
 Unlike some Caribbean islands that come to mind, Cozumel is an unusually safe vacation destination where you’ll find the local population to be friendly, kind and civilized.
 This makes it a great place to explore both the bustling little city of San Miguel as well as the rest of the island.

 We suggest you plan to rent a car for at least a couple of days during your trip.
 But you can certainly get around just fine via taxi.
 Some of the more remote attractions will be more expensive via taxi than if you rented a car.
 Others, like many of the snorkeling beach clubs are generally just a $10 or so taxi ride away.
 We’ve divided up our suggestions for what to do on your own into things you can do with or without a car and attractions where a car rental is going to be your vest option.